Six Flags Magic Mountain: Cinema, television, and computer games

 Magic Mountain's proximity to downtown Los Angeles, the hub of the American film and television industry, has resulted in its appearance in several productions, usually representing a park other than itself.
 The debut of Revolution was the focal point of the 1977 release Rollercoaster.
 Bob Einstein, as his character Super Dave Osborne, performed his first "stunt" on a roller coaster at Magic Mountain.
 In 1983, Magic Mountain became the fictional "Walley World" for National Lampoon's Vacation, with scenes featuring Revolution and Colossus, each using fictional names.

 On television, Magic Mountain doubled as the theme park in the opening credits of the television series Step by Step.
-Other TV productions featuring Magic Mountain have included: NCIS, Entourage, The Bionic Woman, The A-Team, CHiPs, Wonder Woman, Way Out Games, Knight Rider, Beverly Hills, 90210, Melrose Place, The King of Queens, Fresh Off the Boat, and Buffy the Vampire Slayer.
+Other television productions featuring Magic Mountain have included: NCIS, Entourage, The Bionic Woman, The A-Team, CHiPs, Wonder Woman, Way Out Games, Knight Rider, Beverly Hills, 90210, Melrose Place, The King of Queens, Fresh Off the Boat, and Buffy the Vampire Slayer.
 The band Kiss filmed their acting debut in 1978's made-for-TV Kiss Meets the Phantom of the Park that featured the band members in the park and near Colossus.
-In the 2000 movie Space Cowboys Donald Sutherland is shown riding Viper and is portrayed as the designer when Clint Eastwood recruits him.
+In the 2000 film Space Cowboys, Donald Sutherland is shown riding Viper and is portrayed as the designer when Clint Eastwood recruits him.

 Magic Mountain's Showcase Theatre was the filming location for the video game-themed game show The Video Game from September 1984 to September 1985.

 Magic Mountain was also the filming location for the children's educational video series Real Wheels episode "Here Comes A Roller Coaster", with host Dave Hood, which was released in 1995.

 Magic Mountain was used as a filming site for the 1990 Kidsongs video, "Ride the Roller Coaster".

-Colossus was filmed as the Serpent in the movie in the My Life (film) in 1993.
+Colossus was filmed as the Serpent in the 1993 film, My Life.

 Colossus was used for filming for the 1995 Muppets video, Muppets on Wheels.

 In the Nickelodeon show Drake & Josh, Drake, Josh, and Megan take a trip to Mystic Mountain (parody of Magic Mountain) in the episode "The Demonator", and they ride the "Demonator" roller coaster.
-On Zoey 101 Zoey and Lisa take Michael to Mystic Mountain (both series were created by Dan Schneider), and they help Michael overcome his roller coaster fear in the episode "Rollercoaster".
+Mystic Mountain was also featured in the Zoey 101 episode "Rollercoaster" (as both series were created by Dan Schneider), where Zoey and Lisa take Michael to the park to help him overcome his roller coaster fear.
 He rides the "Spine Twister", which was actually the Goliath from Magic Mountain.

 In 1990, Nickelodeon's Wild and Crazy Kids, the wooden roller coaster, Colossus, was featured as a game called "Wacky RollerCoaster Spill".
-In the movie This Is Spinal Tap, the band performs as second billing to a puppet show at the fictional "Themeland Amusement Park" in Stockton, California, located 300 mi north of Santa Clarita.
+In the 1984 film This Is Spinal Tap, the band performs as second billing to a puppet show at the fictional "Themeland Amusement Park" in Stockton, California, located 300 mi north of Santa Clarita.
 The actual filming location is Magic Mountain's amphitheater.